-Figure 7.
+Figure 8.
 The famous Venus from Dolní Věstonice I, whose legs were formed as a single appendage.
 The two legs are aesthetically differentiated by the presence of a single, deeply carved, U-shaped vertical line.
+Scale bar is 1 cm.

-In another variant still, limbs were made separately and then pressed together while the loess was still wet, possibly to impart more structural stability to the final figurine (Figure 8).
+In another variant still, limbs were made separately and then pressed together while the loess was still wet, possibly to impart more structural stability to the final figurine (Figure 9).